pivot-access-ltd/bma-offline-docs/src/how-to-back-up-maas-5096.md

 <a href="#heading--stop-critical-services"><h2 id="heading--stop-critical-services">How to stop specific services before backing up</h2></a>

-After you have dumped your PostgreSQL database, and verified that the dump has finished, you should stop the following four services with the `sudo systemctl stop <service>` command:
+After you have dumped your PostgreSQL database, and verified that the dump has finished, you should stop the following services with the `sudo systemctl stop <service>` command:

-1.   postgresql.service
+- postgresql.service
-2.   maas-dhcpd.service
+- maas-dhcpd.service
-3.   maas-rackd.service
+- maas-rackd.service
-4.   maas-regiond.service
+- maas-regiond.service

 Stopping these services will avoid conflicting updates during the remaining backup steps.